gvermag22/python-automation-scripts/README.md

 pip3 install selenium #install selenium brew install dos2unix #install dos2unix
 ```
-- Download VS code.
-It's really easy to manage and run the scripts with it.
+- Download VS code IDE application.
+It's really easy to manage and run the scripts with it on desktop.
+- MAKE SURE you disable screen/laptop sleep/off or such energy saving features because the scripts will run for long time.
 - Create a folder where you will store all the input and code files for this application.
 - copy python and awk scripts from repository into this directory